grafana/beyla/docs/sources/tutorial/index.md

 but this functionality is not explained in this tutorial).

 Beyla has its limitations too.
-It only provides generic metrics and single spans trace information (no distributed traces, yet).
+It only provides generic metrics and transaction level trace span information.
 Language agents and manual instrumentation is still recommended, so that you can specify the granularity of each part of the code to be instrumented, putting the focus on your critical operations.